PelionIoT/ref-wem-hardware/README.md

 1. Remove the LCD's protective sheet, and insert the PCB into the top half of the enclosure.
 This is the trickiest step because the fit is tight.
 Align the connectors to the holes first, and then slide the PCB in and seat it into the guide.
 You have correctly inserted the PCB when there is no space between the LCD and the top plate of the enclosure.
 If possible, avoid putting fingerprints on the LCD.
 1. Insert the two round PCB clips, and twist each of them 90 degrees clockwise to lock the PCB in place.<br>
   <span class="images">![Clips](https://s3.us-west-2.amazonaws.com/reference-docs-images/work_environ_mon_docs/image2017-12-12_13-11-30.png)</span>
-1. Connect the battery to the PCB, and twist the lock the two enclosure halves.
+1. Connect the battery to the PCB, and twist to lock the two enclosure halves.
 Test the basic functions, and ship it.<br>
   <span class="images">![Connect](https://s3.us-west-2.amazonaws.com/reference-docs-images/work_environ_mon_docs/image2017-12-12_13-12-17.png)</span>

 #### LED order